We may earn revenue from the products available on this page and participate in affiliate programs.

 Why we chose it: Nautical stripes you won’t mind standing on for hours on end (seriously).

 People swear by these cloudlike floor mats, but their limited color range (read: black and brown) can leave much to be desired in the aesthetics department.
-This timeless stripe in a coastal blue, on the other hand, gives us nautical, lake-house-vacation vibes in a simple hue combo that pairs well with everything from raw wood doors to painted cabinets.
-Though we’re also fans of the offset stripe in a warm terracotta.
-But no joke, all of the reviews are legit: The comfort is nothing to scoff at.
-We’re talking about a mat made with nearly an inch of high-density foam, the same material featured in our favorite mattresses and sofa brands.
+This timeless stripe in a coastal blue, on the other hand, gives us nautical, lake-house-vacation vibes and pairs well with everything from stained wood doors to brightly-hued cabinets.
+No joke, all of the reviews are legit: The comfort is nothing to scoff at.
+The mat is made with nearly an inch of high-density foam, the same material featured in our favorite mattresses and sofa brands.

 Tumble Washable Cushioned Rug